HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 	```/opt/HCL/wp_profile/ConfigEngine/ConfigEngine.sh action-configure-wcm-content-ai-service -DContentAIProvider=CUSTOM -DCustomAIClassName={CustomerAIClass} -DContentAIProviderAPIKey={APIKey} -DWasPassword=wpsadmin -DPortalAdminPwd=wpsadmin```

+To give users more insight on how to use a custom content UI provider, use the [Google Vertex sample](https://github.com/HCL-TECH-SOFTWARE/dx-google-vertex-sample).
+It leverages [Google Vertex AI](https://cloud.google.com/vertex-ai) for sentiment analysis, summary and keyword generation.
+The build of the project is established via Apache Maven.

 ## Config engine task for disabling content AI analysis

 To disable content AI analysis: